 Whilst we can use data (see the table on page 1) to look at how students with particular starting points usually perform at GCSE, we do not want to use this to set them targets at KS3.
 We do not want to put a ceiling on their expectations of themselves - we want all students to believe that with the right effort, they can make significant steps forwards.
-Just because most students with a KS2 starting point of a level 4 achieve a grade C (5-4) at GCSE, that is not necessarily the case for everybody.
+Just because most students with KS2 scaled scores close to 100 achieve a grade 5 or 4 at GCSE, that is not necessarily the case for everybody.